If you go the traditional publishing route, the publisher takes care of your copyright page.

 2. Rights Reserved Notice (All Rights Reserved)

-Here is a simple example of copyright notice and rights reserved notice put together:
+Here’s a basic example that combines the copyright notice and the rights reserved statement:

 © 2021 Dave Chesson.
 All rights reserved.